Nailtique/Reading-notes-/README.md

+NOW :  *lets talk about semantics,*

-noe lets talk about semantics, in any languge semantics is the lingusitc meaning, but in programing : Semantics describes the processes a computer follows when executing a program in that specific language.
+# in any languge semantics is the lingusitc meaning, but in programing : Semantics describes the processes a computer follows when executing a program in that specific language.
 This can be shown by describing the relationship between the input and output of a program, or an explanation of how the program will be executed on a certain platform, hence creating a model of computation.